JailbreakPapa/JDebug/README.md

 2: I Want/Wanted to learn more about the physics engine.
 I have tinkered around with other physics engines(PhysX, Bullet3,Havok) but never really liked how the two were not very extendable.

-# Building

-The project uses cmake to generate.

-I Heavily recommend installing the Gui, and configuring the project through there.

-Windows Is The Only Platform I've Tested & Developed The Tool On.
-Linux Support Is Planned.